The Great Canadian Outdoors

 If you happen to visit in the Winter, it is spectacular.
 There are many operators that provide sleeping quarters, a fully equipped hut and professional guidance on the art of ice fishing.

 Lake Simcoe is about one hour north of Toronto and the ice fishing season typically runs from mid-January to mid-March.
 You will find many more ice fishing providers further north.
 Be prepared for temperatures well below -10 Celsius even on a sunny day.
 Spending time on a frozen lake can be dangerous.
-Be prepared and follow the rules as outlined by Rapala.
+Be prepared and follow the rules.

 Contact one of the many licensed operators or tourist outfitters.